Make it For You

 Temperature

 A brewing water temperature between 195 to 205 degrees or about 30 seconds after boiling helps for optimal extraction.
 Colder water can result in flat, under-extracted coffee, while water that is too hot will also cause a loss of quality in the taste of the coffee.
+Equipment material (ie. stainless steel vs. glass) can impact how temperatures are maintained, especially during brewing time.

 Roast Date